holdenweber/ECE-230-Lab-Week-08/README.md

 ### In plain English describe the function and use of a demultiplexer.
 A demultiplexer is the exact opposite of a multiplexer.
-It takes in just one input stream and can output multiple different outputs, one at a time.
+It takes in just one input stream and can output one of multiple different outputs.

 ### What other uses might these circuits have?
 (Think Shannon’s)
 A demultiplexer and multiplexer circuit can often be found in